Terrafugia Wins Support For Exemption Request

 Key Takeaways:

-• Terrafugia requested FAA exemptions from Light Sport Aircraft (LSA) rules for its Transition roadable aircraft, specifically seeking to allow for extra weight and a higher stall speed.
+• Terrafugia sought FAA exemptions from Light Sport Aircraft (LSA) rules for its Transition roadable aircraft, requesting allowances for increased weight and a higher stall speed.

 See a mistake?
 Contact us.